GBU-43/B MOAB: Operational use

 On 13 April 2017, a MOAB was dropped on a cave complex operated by Islamic State – Khorasan Province (ISKP) in Nangarhar Province, Afghanistan.
 It was the first operational use of the bomb.
 Two days later, an Afghan army spokesman said that the strike killed 94 ISKP militants, including four commanders, with no signs of civilian casualties.
 However, an Afghan parliamentarian from Nangarhar province, Esmatullah Shinwari, said locals told him the explosion killed a teacher and his young son.
 Former US military official Marc Garlasco, who served in the George W. Bush administration, said that the US had not previously used the MOAB because of worries that it would inadvertently hurt or kill civilians.
+ISIS denied that any of its fighters were killed or injured.

 Similar weapons

 During World War II, Royal Air Force Bomber Command used the Grand Slam, officially known as the "Bomb, Medium Capacity, 22,000 lb" 42 times.
 At 22000 lb total weight, these earthquake bombs were larger and heavier than the MOAB.
 However, half their weight was due to the cast high tensile steel casing necessary for penetrating the ground – up to 40 m – before exploding.
 The MOAB, in contrast, has a light 2900 lb aluminum casing surrounding 18,700 lb of explosive Composition H-6 material.

 The United States Air Force's T-12 Cloudmaker 44000 lb demolition bomb (similar in design to the Grand Slam), developed after World War II, carried a heavier explosive charge than the MOAB, but was never used in combat.

 In 2007, the Russian military announced that they had tested a thermobaric weapon nicknamed the "Father of All Bombs" ("FOAB").
-The weapon is claimed to be four times as powerful as the MOAB, but its specifications are disputed.
+The weapon is claimed to have a blast yield equivalent to 44 tTNT, quadruple that of the American MOAB, but its specifications are disputed.

 The MOAB is the most powerful conventional bomb ever used in combat as measured by the weight of its explosive material.
 The explosive yield is comparable to that of the smallest tactical nuclear weapons, such as the Cold War–era American M-388 projectile fired by the portable Davy Crockett recoilless gun.
 The M-388, a W54 nuclear warhead variant, weighed less than 60 lb.